 It's time to automate your work

-If you're reading this post, you probably already know that you want to save time by automating repetitive tasks, and you're looking for the best workflow automation tool for your specific needs.
+If you're reading this, you already know you want to stop wasting time on repetitive tasks — and you're looking for the best workflow automation tool for your specific needs.

 TL;DR